MattiaAlessi/MattiaAlessi/README.md

 ---

 ## ⚡ Currently
-- 📖 Reading: Probably some fantasy novel instead of documentation
+- 📖 Reading, probably some fantasy novel instead of documentation
-- 🎮 Playing: With code until it works (or until I break everything)
+- 🎮 Playing with code until it works (or until I break everything)
 - ☕ Fuel: 80% coffee, 20% determination
 - 🌙 Sleep Schedule: "I'll fix it tomorrow"